 The Company, being the lessor, entered into lease agreements with related parties under common ownership, the lessees.
 The lease terms are for a period of three to five years renewable at the end of lease term while the lease payments were set at the prevailing market lease rates.
-Rental revenue arising from this transaction amounted to P118.5 million, P97.9 million and P69.8 million in 2023, 2022 and 2021, respectively, and is presented as part of Rental Revenues in the statements of comprehensive income, while the outstanding receivable balance amounting to P5.4 million and P8.0 million as of December 31, 2023 and 2022, respectively, are presented as part of trade receivables under the Receivables account of the statements of financial position (see Note 6).
-The outstanding receivable from the related parties are unsecured and noninterest-bearing.
+Rental revenue arising from this transaction amounted to P117.2 million, P118.5 million and P97.9 million in 2024, 2023 and 2022, respectively, and is presented as part of Rental Revenues in the statements of comprehensive income, while the outstanding receivable balance amounting to P10.8 million and P5.4 million as of December 31, 2024 and 2023, respectively, are presented as part of Trade receivables under the Receivables account of the statements of financial position (see Note 6).
+The outstanding receivables from the related parties are unsecured and noninterest-bearing

-16.3 Due from Related Parties
+16.3 Due to Related Parties